SpringerPE/go-graphite-boshrelease/README.md

             azs: ["z2", "z3"]   #<- Error: "z2 is already used by cluster `cluster1`"
 ```

+##### Warning
-You need to deploy at least **#azs * 2** `go-carbon` instances.
+You need to deploy at least **#azs * 2** `go-carbon` instances, or equivalently at least 2 instances per az.
 This is due to a limitation in the current implementation of `buckytools` which does not support clusters formed by a single instance.

 ## Usage